-As of 2020, a pattern for BFK’s public meetings is emerging and is likely to continue for the foreseeable future.
+As of 2020, a pattern for BFK’s public meetings has emerged that is likely to continue for the foreseeable future.
 We hold an Annual Strategic Planning Meeting in March and a “Local Bicycling Developments” — featuring timely presentations by community leaders — on the Wednesday during Kalamazoo Area Bike Week in May.
 “All-hands” and other public meetings covering important topics are held as needed.

 The minutes and meeting notes below are for our public meetings.
 Program oriented committees may meet more regularly (e.g., quarterly) according to their own schedules and release meeting notes or minutes as they see best.
 We strive to email minutes to BFK participants one-two weeks after a public meeting during which minutes have been recorded.
 Non-public meetings may not be formal; minutes are not always kept.